 In a recently released essay in the International Journal of Educational Development, R4D Senior Fellow Nick Burnett makes the case for reform in the architecture of international education aid.
-Inspired by this paper and recent efforts to fill critical knowledge, financing and leadership gaps, speakers will critically examine the current state of the education architecture and explore ways in which it can be improved in order to support quality education for all.
+Inspired by this paper and recent efforts to fill critical knowledge, financing and leadership gaps, speakers critically examined the current state of the education architecture and explore ways in which it can be improved in order to support quality education for all.

 - Nick Burnett, R4D Senior Fellow